 And since money follows passion, you’re most likely going to make more money in the long run doing what you love than being a hired hand for someone else’s dream.

 Now this is a dream job, not a perfect job.
 Every type of work is going to have some downside because that’s life.
-So once you pick one that aligns with your personality and passions most, then you can move on.
+So once you find a job that most aligns with your personality and passions, then you can move on.